 - general pest deterrent both mammals and insects try to avoid the strong smell

 Beautiful, fragrant And packed full of amazing benefits for both the garden and health!
-Many areas Rosemary can only thrives if brought inside for the winter (us included).
+Many areas Rosemary can only thrive if brought inside for the winter (this includes us).
 Many varieties do not tolerate cold temperatures.
 Check your zone and variety to be sure.